-The EPA is not set to adjust the final quotas to account for exemptions expected in 2019, according to two of the people familiar with the matter.
-Representatives of the EPA didn’t immediately respond to a request for comment.
+The EPA will not adjust the final quotas to account for refinery exemptions, dealing a blow to ethanol producers and Corn Belt interests that wanted those waived biofuel quotas reallocated, according to two of the people familiar with the matter.
+Representatives of the EPA didn’t immediately respond to emailed requests for comment.

 In releasing the final biofuel quotas, the Trump administration will be kicking off a broad overhaul of the Renewable Fuel Standard program, setting off a fresh battle between the oil industry and agricultural interests over the biofuel mandate that Congress created in 2005.